krka/futures-guide/README.md

 This is however somewhat error prone and not recommended.

-To summary, there are multiple alternatives:
+To summarize, there are multiple alternatives:
 * nest the dependencies by using `thenCompose` and `thenApply`
 * use `thenCombine` to pairwise combine futures
 * use `CompletableFuture.allOf()` to combine a list of futures.